VitorCoelhoNeto/COSIG_RAYTRACER/README.md

 Contained in requirements.txt, these are:
 1. PyQt5 -> version 5.15.6, used for the UI
 2. pyqt5-tools -> version ??, used for the Qt Designer
+3. numpy -> version 1.22.3, used for mathematical operations

 ```bash
 pip install requirements.txt